jhoerr/cloudmesh-manual/docs-source/source/workflow.rst

 rendering of some DAG in javascript.
 The javascript library must be free to use.
 Nodes and edges must be able to be labeled.

-A promissing start for a Javascript library is
+A promising start for a Javascript library is

 -  http://visjs.org/network_examples.html
 -  http://visjs.org/examples/network/events/interactionEvents.html